luuleitner/deepMTJ/README.md

 5. Clone this GitHub repository onto your local machine using [https://github.com/luuleitner/deepMTJ](https://github.com/luuleitner/deepMTJ)
 6. Use `File - Settings - Project Interpreter` to install `deepMTJ` as your Python project interpreter.
 7. Run Python scripts
-8. (Running TensorFlow code on your GPU might require additional settings.
+8. (Running TensorFlow on your GPU might require additional settings.
 DeepLabCut provids very useful information and additional links on the GPU / Cuda / Python / TensorFlow interfaces.
 You can find that [information here](https://github.com/AlexEMG/DeepLabCut/blob/master/docs/installation.md))

 **tested version for #deepMTJ*